ekymoz/homeRoughEditor/README.md

 Personally I only test all this with the mozilla debug console

 ## TODO
+- Make TouchScreen functions for tablet (or smartphone, but too tiny screen i think...)
 - Make interoperability for browsers (actually good for Moz.)
 - Refine the CSS and buttons behavior
 - Refine the Historical system (use LocalStorage)